snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 - [Try blocks](https://github.com/rust-lang/rust/issues/31436)
 - [Fn traits](https://github.com/rust-lang/rust/issues/29625)

 We'll go over interesting nightly features and why they haven't been stabilised yet.
+A long time ago a lot of useful rust features were nightly features but overtime these have been stabilised and the use of nightly had reduced over the years (which is a good thing).

 ## Coroutines & Gen blocks
 `gen` blocks are a much simpler way of creating iterators, if you've been using rust for a while you might know that creating custom iterators often comes with a lot of code, and mutable iterators are often [impossible in safe code](https://rust-unofficial.github.io/too-many-lists/second-iter-mut.html).